Poetry Lessons for Kids

 Video Poetry Lessons

 When reading these lessons, you may come across some unfamiliar words.
-If you see a poetic term and don’t know what it means, you can always look it up here.
+If you see a poetic term and don’t know what it means, you can always look it up in the Poetic Terms Dictionary.
+Poetry4kids also has a rhyming dictionary and a list of rhyming words you can use to help you write poems.